How clinicians navigate ARPI therapy in metastatic prostate cancer

 The conversation moved to the role of docetaxel in combination with ARPIs.
 Participants noted that although European practitioners favor docetaxel more frequently, US utilization remains lower.
 In local practice, docetaxel tends to be reserved for:

-• Patients with high-volume or visceral metastases
+• patients with high-volume or visceral metastases;

-• Younger patients with strong performance status
+• younger patients with strong performance status; and

-• Those with aggressive biology or rapid clinical decline
+• those with aggressive biology or rapid clinical decline.

 Some clinicians expressed a preference for abiraterone when using triplet therapy, although enzalutamide-based triplets remain an option depending on insurance coverage and patient profile.